Visit our other Wisconsin Historical Society websites!

 If you did not find what you are looking for or you did not get any results, try changing your search term(s).
 See our Search Help page for more tips.

-Description: Cover of an advertising catalog for International Harvester's Dairymaid line of cream separators.
-Features an oval portrait of a young woman, surrounded by...
+Description: Cover of an advertising catalog for International Harvester's Dairymaid line of cream separators showing a woman with her hand on a gate and a pail over he...

 Description: Elevated view of a group of salesmen and "Cameo Girl" saleswomen from Bestline Incorporated.
 They are standing in a snow-covered parking lot in front of tw...